Monday, February 28, 2011

 Do you enjoy herbal tea?

-This herbal tea is not only soothing, but good for you.
+This herbal tea is not only soothing, but good for your digestion.

-This herbal blend is tasty, aids the digestive system, and is relaxing.
+This Ayurvedic herbal tea blend is tasty, aids the digestive system, and is relaxing.
 It is made from anise seeds and green cardamom pods that can be purchased in bulk at a reasonable price in any Indian grocery store.
-Anise and cardamom pods ( not ground) can also be purchased in some supermarkets in the spice isle, but they are a little pricier.
+Anise and cardamom pods ( not ground) can also be purchased in some supermarkets in the spice isle, but be prepared to pay a higher price than in an ethnic store.

-You may be wondering what George Washington has to do with this herbal Tea.
+You may be wondering what George Washington and the Battle of Trenton have to do with this herbal Tea.

 Are cardamom and anise seeds healthy?
 You bet..